lazysod/strataphp-public/htdocs/modules/links/README.md

 ## Installation
 The Links module is automatically discovered by StrataPHP.
 To enable:

-1. Run migrations to create the links table
+### Via Admin Interface (Recommended)
-2. Enable the module in your configuration
+1. Navigate to `/admin/modules`
-3. Routes are automatically loaded from `routes.php`
+2. Find the Links module in the list

-## Configuration
+3. Check the enable checkbox and click "Save Changes"

-### Module Configuration
+### Via Configuration
 Enable the links module in `config.php`:

 ```php